 A writing dynamo of the early 1900s, she captivated readers with over 170 books, from clever mysteries to playful children's verse.

-Carolyn Wells was a one-woman literary factory in an era of booming popular fiction.
-Deaf from childhood after scarlet fever, she turned inward to a world of words, producing a staggering array of novels, poems, puzzles, and anthologies.
-She is best remembered for her detective stories, particularly the long-running series featuring the genteel sleuth Fleming Stone, which satisfied America's growing appetite for puzzle-plot mysteries.
-But her range was astonishing: she wrote humorous verse, compiled famous books of riddles, authored children's books, and even penned early studies on the craft of mystery writing.
-Wells possessed a commercial instinct and a prolific pen that made her a household name, though her work, designed for entertainment rather than literary permanence, faded from view after her death.
-Recent scholarship has begun to re-examine her as a fascinating case study in early 20th-century popular culture and the often-fickle nature of literary fame.
+Carolyn Wells produced a staggering array of novels, poems, puzzles, and anthologies.
+Deaf from childhood after scarlet fever, she turned inward to a world of words.
+Her detective stories, particularly the long-running series featuring sleuth Fleming Stone, satisfied America's appetite for puzzle-plot mysteries.
+She wrote humorous verse, compiled books of riddles, authored children's books, and penned early studies on mystery writing.
+Wells possessed a commercial instinct and a prolific pen.
+Her work, designed for entertainment rather than literary permanence, faded from view after her death in 1942.
+Recent scholarship examines her as a case study in early 20th-century popular culture.

 1860–1882